-Stein Rear recently finished his fifth season as head coach at Carroll University.
+Stein Rear recently finished his sixth season as head coach at Carroll University.
 In his short tenure with the Pios, Coach Rear has already become the most successful coach in program history, achieving the mark with a 10-2 victory over Wheaton College on April 28th, 2018.

 In 2017, the Pioneer program returned to the College Conference of Illinois and Wisconsin (CCIW) after 24 years.
 Their return was marked with success as they knocked off a top 15 ranked opponent for the first time in team history on April 1st in a 9-7 victory at Augustana, who was ranked 15 by D3Baseball at the time.
 They also defeated North Central College 17-7 on April 15th.
 North Central would go on to win the CCIW and advance to the NCAA DIII College World Series and finish 5th in the final D3Baseball poll.

 Pioneer baseball also has a proud tradition of academic excellence.
 On average, nearly 50% of the roster has achieved academic all-conference recognition as the Pios have finished with a team GPA of 3.2 in 2016, 3.21 in 2017 and 3.19 in 2018.
 The American Baseball Coaches Association honored Carroll for their achievements in the classroom as they were awarded the ABCA Academic Excellence Award in 2016, 2017 and 2018.